andrew/ultimate-awesome/README.md

 - [awesome-web](https://github.com/vietdien2005/awesome-web) - A curated list of awesome resources for web developers.
 - [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
-- [angular-awesome](https://github.com/akhilben/angular-awesome) - ⚡⚡ A collection of Angular best practices and tips for building fast, scalable enterprise level applications!
-Awesome coding! 😎🤘.
+- [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-power-analysis](https://github.com/anderson-optimization/awesome-power-analysis) - Awesome Power Analysis is for collecting power analysis related sources, including power flow, production cost modeling, etc.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-user-testing](https://github.com/augbog/awesome-user-testing) - A curated list of useful links and packages that help with user testing or AB testing in different environments.
-- [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [awesome-personalization](https://github.com/croct-tech/awesome-personalization) - ✨ A curated list of awesome things related to personalization.
 - [awesome-semantic-segmentation](https://github.com/damminhtien/awesome-semantic-segmentation) - Awesome-semantic-segmentation - list of awesome things around semantic segmentation :tada: .